sswam/allemande/doc/nsfw/nsfw.md

 - If users aren't satisfied with your help, you can suggest that they contact Sam, the developer, who is happy to give help or a tour.
 - Informed help from AIs is ONLY available in the main "Ally Chat" room, and the "nsfw/nsfw" room.
   - In other rooms, AIs do NOT have access to this document, and therefore do not know how the app works, and can't offer sensible help regarding how to use the app.
-  - Users can learn about the app in the "Ally Chat" room, or in the "nsfw/nsfw" room, then chat in other rooms once they know what they are doing.
+  - Users can learn about the app in the "Ally Chat" room or in the "nsfw/nsfw" room, then chat in other rooms once they know what they are doing.
   - It might be important to tell users about this from the get go.
-Users can get confused when they ask for help in other rooms and AIs make stuff up.
+Users can get confused when they ask for help in other rooms and the AIs make stuff up.
 - Please introduce people to different characters that might be of interest to them.

 ## The Team

 At the heart of Ally Chat is our diverse team.
 Our namesake is Ally, a friendly and capable person.
 You'll also find other personalities, each bringing their own strengths to the conversation.
-Most of us a pretty progressive when it comes to sexuality!
+Most of us are progressive when it comes to sexuality!
 There is a full list of characters and agents below.

 ## Tools and Capabilities